-Distracted driving has become a pressing national concern.
-A driver talking on a cell phone can be as dangerous as a drunk driver, and the resulting in a Vancouver car accident can be just as deadly.
+Distracted driving has become an urgent national concern.
+A driver talking on a cell phone while driving can be as dangerous as a drunk driver, and the resulting Vancouver car accident can be just as deadly.
 An estimated 25 percent of the car accident fatalities in British Columbia between the years of 2009 and 2013 involved distracted drivers.
 In addition, an average of 12 people each year are killed on Vancouver Island in distracted driving accidents, according to the Times Colonist.

 Since 2008, every Canadian province and territory except Nunavut has restricted the use of handheld cell phones by drivers to reduce the rate of impaired driving, according to the CBC.
 Although the rules vary from province to province, drivers who violate them face fines, demerit points and other penalties.

 Cell phones are only one source of distracted driving accidents, a problem that grows with each passing year.
 About 4 million North American car accidents – or eight out of every 10 accidents – involve driver distraction each year, according to the Insurance Bureau of Canada.

 The focus on handheld cell phone use by drivers is valuable to protect public health.
 But it also can mislead drivers into thinking that handheld devices are the only way to become distracted behind the wheel.
-In fact, any activity inside or outside a vehicle can distract a driver’s attention and cause a crash.
+In fact, hands free devices and any activity inside or outside a vehicle can distract a driver’s attention and cause a crash.